apache/iotdb/docs/Documentation/UserGuide/5-IoTDB SQL Documentation/1-IoTDB Query Statement.md

 Eg: IoTDB > SHOW TIMESERIES root.ln.*.*.status
 Eg: IoTDB > SHOW TIMESERIES root.ln.wf01.wt01.status
 Note: The path can be prefix path, star path or timeseries path
-Note: This statement can be used in IoTDB Client and JDBC.
+Note: This statement can be used in IoTDB Cli and JDBC.
 ```

 * Show Storage Group Statement